Middle School & High School Academics

-The students who attend Tilden include:
+The middle school and high school students who attend Tilden include:

 - Students who hope to attend college, but cannot achieve the necessary grades they need in one or more subjects when taught in a classroom environment.

 - Students with learning differences who can benefit from an individualized education tailored to their learning style preference.

 - Gifted students who need an accelerated pace and/or higher level of material than is offered at their grade level.

 - Twice exceptional students who need a combination of advanced material presented with attention to their learning differences.